The Citizens Standard · The methodology

 A module that takes a contested claim out to real external data, or sweeps an uncertain parameter across its plausible range.
 It proves robustness, and in several cases it honestly qualifies the claim.

-Across the fourteen papers there are eleven replication packages, each with a run_all that executes end to end.
+Across the paper series there are dedicated replication packages, each with a run_all that executes end to end.
 Everything is plain Python on public data, no API key, no private series.

 What each package tests

-Eleven packages, one map.
+One map, every package.
 Each names the claims it backs, the file that computes or tests them, and whether the backing is verification or a stress-test.
-Nine packages reproduce a paper’s published figures; one is the stress-test hub that takes contested claims out to real external data.
+Most packages reproduce a paper’s published figures; one is the stress-test hub that takes contested claims out to real external data.

 architecture_replicationPapers 1, 4, 9